What is GraphQL schema stitching and how does it work with Hygraph?

-What are some practical examples of schema stitching with Hygraph?
+What are the main steps to implement schema stitching with Hygraph?

 Features & Capabilities